hkniberg/ainutshell/001-back-cover.md

 # Back cover

+## Generative AI in a Nutshell - how to survive and thrive in the Age of AI

 Welcome to the strange new world of Generative AI!
-This book, based on Henrik's viral video with the same name, is a fast-paced, practical, funny, and (mostly) human-written guide to what the heck is going on, and what you can do about it.
+This book is a fast-paced, practical, funny, and (mostly) human-written guide to what the heck is going on, and what you can do about it.
+It is like an extended version of his viral video with the same name.

 It covers questions like: What is generative AI?
 How does it work?
 How do I use it?
 What are some of the risks & limitations?
 It also covers topics like how to lead an AI transformation, autonomous agents, the role of us humans, prompt engineering tips, AI-powered product development, different types of models, and some tips about mindset and how not to freak out.